Plestiodon fasciatus: Geographic range

 The range of the American five-lined skink extends in the north to southern Ontario, Michigan and eastern New York.
 The western border is in Minnesota, Missouri and eastern Kansas, Nebraska, Oklahoma, Florida, Mississippi, Louisiana, Tennessee and Texas.
 P. fasciatus tends to be most abundant on the coastal plain in the southeastern United States and along the Gulf Coast.
 It has now been seen in increasing numbers in the northern Chesapeake Bay Region of Maryland particularly along the shores of the Elk River, and northern Virginia.
+It has also been seen in northern South America, such as Colombia.